A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: INTRODUCTION

 The Bayesian approach also helps to deal with parameter uncertainty in portfolio decision problems, see e.g.\ \cite{Jorion1986}, \cite{Greyserman2006}, \cite{Avramov2010} and \cite{Kang2011}, among others.
-This is in contrast with the usual maximum likelihood estimation approach, which assumes a "certainty equivalence" viewpoint, where the sample estimates are treated as the true values, which is not always correct and has been criticized in a number of papers.
+This is in contrast with the usual maximum likelihood estimation approach, which assumes a "certainty equivalence'' viewpoint, where the sample estimates are treated as the true values, which is not always correct and has been criticized in a number of papers.
 As noted by \cite{Jorion1986}, this estimation error can gravely distort optimal portfolio selection.
-In this paper, we propose a Bayesian method which provides the posterior distributions of the one-step-ahead optimal portfolio weights and hedging ratios, which are more informative than simple point estimates.
-In particular, using the proposed approach, it is possible to obtain Bayesian credible intervals for the optimal portfolio weights and hedging ratios.
-Also, as seen in \cite{Ardia2010}, the Bayesian inference provides some other advantages over the classical maximum likelihood techniques.
+In this paper, we propose a Bayesian method which provides the posterior distributions of the one-step-ahead optimal portfolio weights, which are more informative than simple point estimates.
+In particular, using the proposed approach, it is possible to obtain Bayesian credible intervals for the optimal portfolio weights.
+Note that the Bayesian methodology also provides some other advantages over the classical maximum likelihood techniques, see \cite{Ardia2010}.
 For example, it is easy to incorporate via priors complicated positivity constraints on the parameters to ensure positive variance and covariance stationarity.
-Additionally, it is possible to approximate the posterior distribution of any other non-linear function of the parameters, as will be done for the optimal portfolio weights and hedging ratios.
-Moreover, the results are reliable even for finite samples.
-And finally, the models we wish to compare do not necessarily have to be nested.
+Additionally, it is possible to approximate the posterior distribution of any other non-linear function of the parameters, as will be done for the optimal portfolio weights.
+For a survey on Bayesian inference methods for univariate and multivariate GARCH models see \cite{Virbickaite2013}.